nearmap/webpack-entry-experiments/README.md

 ## Running the examples:

-The code has been developped on node 10, it is best to also use that version to make sure things run.
+The code has been developed using node v10.
+It is best to also use that version to make sure things run.

 ```bash
 npm install